Empotik/RNA-Sequence-Analyser/README.md

     You can simply type `1` or `A` or `a` then `Enter` to select `Automatic matching`.

     10.1 **Chose `Auto Matching`**
-    - You will be further asked which TXT files to use if there is more than one file exist in `input_data`.
+    - You will be further asked which TXT files to use if more than one file exist in `input_data`.

     ```plaintext
     Found 2 TXT files in ./input_data/:
     1. set_of_interest_1.txt
-    2. set_of_interest_1.txt
+    2. set_of_interest_2.txt
     Which TXT file do you want to read from?
 (Enter a number):
     ```